juananmuxed/muxbot/README.md

 ```
 !sorteo 1 !probar 10
 ```
-This launch a 1 minute Giveaway with a ` !probar ` trigger chat and a 10x Sub options to win.

 ## Timers
 A timers for commands in the chat in the DB.json - recursive commands or reminders.